Slow Breathing Exercises for Anxiety

 Each set of tracks also comes with different kinds of background music.
 As mentioned above, listening to music itself can alleviate anxiety.
 There are also tracks with just the breathing prompts and no music.
 This enables you to play your own background music, or to follow the prompts without any music at all.

 These guided slow breathing tracks are available to buy as a set of digital downloads (mp3 files) which you can start using right away.
+Physical CDs are also now available.
 Click here for more information: Breathe-Slow guided slow breathing

 A few more wee tips